haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

 Compared to the expensive VST, ATAGO and DiFluid are much more affordable, but are they significantly less accurate?

 In this experiment, I used a VST, an ATAGO, and three DiFluids to measure 20 samples from the same coffee to assess each device's accuracy and stability.
+Additionally, I conducted a measurement using the two-spoon method with VST immediately after brewing, which served as a reference point.

 <div class="row mt-md-5 mt-4 mb-md-5 mb-4 justify-content-center text-center">
     <div class="col-md-12">